SimonWang9610/acre_labs/dynamic-form.md

 ## `@actions`
 > `@actions` is optional.
 If provided, it will be used to configure the actions that will be triggered when the field is selected or interacted with.

+Introduce special conditional triggerKeys: `#null` and `#notNull` to allow triggering actions when the field widget meet some conditions.

 ```json
 {
     "@actions": {